kohler/peteramati/doc/psetsjson.md

     then students in the bottom quarter of the grade distribution will not be shown their exact standing within that quarter.

+* `separate_extension_grades`: boolean

+    If true, then extension students are shown their performance relative to other extension students (as well as all students); for instance, grade CDFs will have a separate extension-only line.

 ### Grade entries

 A grade entry object defines a line in the grading rubric.